MicrosoftDocs/powerapps-docs/powerapps-docs/user/modern-fluent-design.md

 After using the modern, refreshed look in your model-driven apps, tell us what you think about it in the [Power Apps community forum](https://go.microsoft.com/fwlink/?linkid=2221574).

-### Managing opt-in general availability rollout
+### Managing always on rollout

-The modern, refreshed look for model-driven apps is generally available in the following release channels:

-- Monthly channel in August 2023
-- Semi-annual Channel as of 2023 Release Wave 2

-Once generally available, end users will see the **Try the new look** setting to enable the modern, refreshed experience.
-Users can switch back to the old user interface (UI) at any time.

-### Turn on the modern, refreshed look

-End users can enable the modern, refreshed look for their model-driven apps in the app by enabling the **Try the new look** setting in the header of their app.
-They can switch back at [anytime](modern-fluent-design.md#revert-to-the-old-ui).
+With the October 2024 monthly release, monthly channel users will no longer see **New look** toggle in the app header.
+Those users will have the new look always on.
+Makers and admins can force users to have the classic look by turning the app setting **New look for model driven apps** to **false**.
+Learn more at [Revert to the classic look](#revert-to-the-old-ui).

 ### Revert to the old UI

-Yes, end users can switch back to the old UI by turning off the **New look** toggle.
+End users in the semi-annual channel can switch back to the old UI by turning off the **New look** toggle.
 Makers can also disable the new look by updating the app setting.

 For more information about disabling the modern, refreshed look, see [Manage model-driven app settings in the app designer](../maker/model-driven-apps/app-properties.md).